W. Terry Whalin has been a book acquisitions editor for over five years. The acquisitions editor is the first

 his advice and your next proposal just may be your break-through."

---Dan Benson, Editorial Director, NavPress
+--Dan Benson, former Editorial Director,

-"Many beginning book writers complain that it’s harder to write
+"Many beginning book writers complain that it’s harder to write the

-read hundreds of them."
+of them."

 --Cecil Murphey, writer, co-writer, or ghostwriter of more than 100 books